 appropriate for use indoors or outdoors as needed.
 For additional information about clover mites as a pest in turf, refer to Insect Note ENT/ort 124.

 Complaints about bites and rashes for which a specific cause cannot be found are often attributed to so-called (and non-existent) "paper mites" or to one of the other mites mentioned above, particularly scabies and bird mites.
 Other biting/stinging pest such as fleas and bed bugs are easily seen and produce very noticeable and characteristic bites and other evidence of their feeding.
-Although mites are extremely small, they are usually detectable with the unaided eye (as in the case of bird mites) or by skin scrapings or other samples collected and examined by a physician.
-In the case of scabies and straw itch mites, the rash or bites that these mites leave aid in identifying them as the cause of the problem but are not entirely reliable on their own to confirm the cause of the problem..
+Although mites are extremely small, they are usually detectable with the unaided eye (as in the case of bird mites) or by skin scrapings or biopsy or other samples collected and examined by a physician.
+In the case of scabies and straw itch mites, the rash or bites caused by these mites help in identifying them as the cause of the problem.
+However, bit marks (or presumed bite marks) are not entirely reliable on their own to confirm the cause of the problem..
 Very often we unconciously and repeatedly scratch irritated areas of the skin (particularly at night while sleeping) and this will only worsen the condition.
-"Cable mites" and "paper mites" are often used as reasons to justify pesticide treatments in homes and offices.
+Bird mites, "black pepper mites" and "paper mites" are often used as reasons to justify pesticide treatments in homes and offices.
 Pesticide applications made without first identifying a specific pest problem (and target application site) are usually ineffective and should not be used.
 More importantly, repeated and widespread pesticide applications are potentially hazardous to you and others around you.
 This includes constant (and multiple) applications of insect repellents and other insecticides to your skin (which can cause rashes and irritation) and to your clothing and/or bedding.
 You need to identify the cause of a problem before you resort to spraying any pesticides in your home.

 Here are some tips for collecting specimens for identification.

-If no insects or mites can be found, then you need to consider other possible causes
+If no insects or mites can be found, then you need to keep a broad perspective and consider other possible non-arthropod (insects, mites, spiders, etc.) causes